rasputnik/mesos-centos/frameworks/jenkins/README.md

     #------------------8<------------------

+_(NB: the 'mesosphere/spark1.4.1-hdfs' image is pretty big, but I already have it from the Spark example)_

-copy this to each slave, then build with:
+Copy this Dockerfile to each slave, then build with:

-    docker build -t janky .
+    sudo docker build -t janky .

 # set up mesos plugin